navarroaxel/navarroaxel.github.io/blog/publish-an-npm-to-github-packages.md

 Sometimes in website and backend projects we found common components (React, utils, validations, etc) and, if we follow the DRY concept, we should find a way to create a private package and install it in every project that needs it.

-We're going to review how to build and publish JavaScript packages using npm.
+We're going to review how to build and publish JavaScript packages using GitHub and npm.

 ## The GitHub solution